LailinXu/covid19/README.md

 python  fun_covid19.py
 ```

-The input data is under `data` as `txt` files, which could be found oline, like https://www.worldometers.info/coronavirus/.
+The input data is under `data` as `txt` files, which could be found online, like https://www.worldometers.info/coronavirus/.

 How it works:
 * Read data and fill them into a histogram;
 * Do a simple exponential fit;